springernature/vpat/nature.md

 <td>
 Components that have the same functionality within a set of Web pages are identified consistently.
 Although some older archive content on this product may be rendered in older design templates, the identification of components in each of these sets of pages is internally consistent.
 <br><br>
-Pages that deal with sensitive information (including payment pages and "my account" pages) have intentionally simpler designs.
+Pages that deal with sensitive information (including checkout process pages and account management pages) have intentionally simpler designs.
 The presentation of each of these sets of pages is internally consistent, and the tasks performed are unlike those performed elsewhere on the site.
 </td>
 </tr>
 <tr valign="top">